Recent Errors in Assigning Pressures

 2°: Operation Well-Being Performance Certainty Acceptability Selflessness Autonomy Understanding

-Perhaps this pattern should apply throughout.
+So perhaps this pattern should apply throughout?

 This assignment then forces the G5 2° pressure to be Well-Being which (happily) fits with the current G6 1° pressure.